zetavg/chromium-website/site/chromium-os/how-tos-and-troubleshooting/measuring-boot-time-performance/index.md

 ### Verified boot and performance

-A word of warning about verified boot: If `build_image` is invoked with the `--noenable_rootfs_verification` option, this will substantially impact measured boot time: The option measurably speeds up boot.
+A word of warning about verified boot: If `cros build-image` is invoked with the `--no-enable-rootfs-verification` option, this will substantially impact measured boot time: The option measurably speeds up boot.
 To do a fair, apples-to-apples comparison of two images, *one must build both images with the same setting of the option*.

 Also, the performance results observed with verification off are not comparable to when verification is on, and vice-versa.
 The Chromium/Chrome OS boot time